- Top 5 things to eat at FengJia Night Market

 - Day Trips from Taipei: nearest, best, and hidden gems

 - How to Hike Teapot Mountain in Taiwan: see the Ying Yang Sea

 - Taroko Trails: A Complete Guide to Hiking in Taroko National Park (from Hualien)

 - Taipei Best Bars: The Ultimate Guide to Taipei’s Nightlife

-Beitou has long been the hot spring hotspot in Taipei, and it continues to be today with the development of XinBeitou (as in New Beitou).
-There’s nothing more magical then soaking in hot water after a tired trip or during the cold weather, I mean, you can even do it in the rain!
-Here’s all you need to know about a day trip to Beitou – or staying there for some extended spa time:
+Beitou hot spring is a popular day trip from Taipei.
+The area has long been the hot spring hot spot in Taipei, and it continues to be today with the development of XinBeitou (New Beitou).
+There’s nothing more magical than soaking in hot water after a tired trip or during the cold weather.
+I mean, you can even do it in the rain (and I’ve done it in the summer too)!
+Here’s all you need to know about a day trip to Beitou–or staying there for some extended spa time.